merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ### Setup Rendering Host

 This is the default rendering host setting for the Headless SXA.
-The location of rendering host lies in Site Template in Settings node of the Site.
-The Default rendering host can be found on below location.
+The location of the rendering host lies in the Site Template in the Settings node of the Site.
+The Default rendering host can be found on the below location.

 {% highlight ruby %}
 sitecore/system/Settings/Services/Rendering Hosts/Default